gesto-ai/asl_word_recognizer/README.md

 **System Diagram:**

 - Data is stored in AWS S3.
-- The model service is packaged and served on an AWS Lambda function.
+- The torchscript model is packaged in a predictor service and served on an AWS Lambda function.
 - The UI/frontend is hosted on Streamlit.
 - There's a user feedback collection feature that stores user predictions in a CSV file in AWS S3.